BartMassey/bimap/README.md

 deleted to preserve the bijection.
 This could be cause two existing mappings to be deleted: see the example below.

+Use `pydoc` to generate complete API documentation for this module.

 ## Example

     >>> from bimap import *